 How do you control employees' working hours?

 Businesses can use time and attendance tracking software to keep track of their employee's working hours.
 Many programs offer several useful features in addition to time tracking, such as scheduling tools and integrations with popular HR and payroll programs.
-There are both paid and free options.

 Should I let my employees work from home?